ppernot/ReactorUI/docs/4-analysis.md

     It draws scatterplots between the MC concentrations of the target species and the 20 MC reaction rates with largest SI.
     The value of the SI is reported in red.

+## __Sanity__ tab

+This module checks in MC samples if final concentrations, photorates or reaction rates present numerical exceptions (zero, infinity, NaN...).

+The following statistics are reported for each problematic variable:

+* `Var=0`: a logical indicaticating if the variance over the MC sample is null

+* `Nzero`: fraction of the MC samples with a null value

+* `Ninf`: fraction of the MC samples with infinite value